William Holl the Elder

-William Holl the Elder (1771 – 1 December 1838) was a British engraver, thought to be of German background, and a political radical.
+William Holl the Elder (1771 – 1 December 1838) was a British engraver, who was believed to be of a German background, and a political radical.

 Life

 Holl was a pupil of Benjamin Smith the engraver, and worked in the stipple method.
 He was noted as an exponent of "chalk manner" engraving, based on the simulation of chalk lines on paper.
 While with Smith, he had Thomas Uwins as unwilling pupil.